Inequalities and bounds for expected order statistics from transform-ordered families: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:gen}, we present formal definitions and outline our general approach.
-Although our result takes on a highly general form, its application extends seamlessly to well-known classes of distributions.
-Section~\ref{sec:conv} delves into the derivation of conditions for the ICV and ICX order between order statistics from convex-ordered families, extending some recent results of \cite{lando2021st}.
+Although our result is of general form, its application extends seamlessly to well-known classes of distributions, discussed in Section~\ref{sec:classes}.
+Section~\ref{sec:conv} delves into the derivation of conditions for the ICV and ICX order between order statistics from convex-ordered families, extending some recent results of~\cite{lando2021st}.
 Moving on to Section~\ref{sec:star}, we establish conditions for the SS order between order statistics within star-ordered families.
-Finally, Section~\ref{sec:bounds} provides bounds for the probability that $X$ exceeds its expected order statistic $\E X_{i:n}$, that is, the probability that a single component surpasses the expected lifetime of the system. {As a byproduct of this general result, we provide a new characterisation of the log-logistic distribution (with shape parameter 1), that is, the only distribution for which the expected order statistic $\E X_{i:n}$ coincide with its $\frac i n$-quantile, for every $k= 1,\ldots,n$.}
+The approach is heuristically extended to \textit{increasing anti-star-shaped} (IAS) order, introduced in Section~\ref{sec:gen}, based on a simulation algorithm.
+Finally, Section~\ref{sec:bounds} provides bounds for the probability that $X$ exceeds its expected order statistic $\E X_{i:n}$, that is, the probability that a single component surpasses the expected lifetime of the system.
+As a byproduct of this general result, we provide a new characterisation of the log-logistic distribution (with shape parameter 1).